 The current site now caters to everyone by allowing the guests to pick the season they want to see.
 Setting the site’s default season is fully in the hands the Grouse Mountain marketing team.

-The site’s old menu structure posed challenges as well.
-Common with large websites, the site navigation had expanded alongside the website, lacking a concurrent unifier that accounted for new and old sections alike.
+The site’s old menu structure posed many challenges.
+Common with large and enduring websites, the site navigation had expanded alongside the website, lacking a concurrent unifier that accounted for new and old sections alike.